chenxingqiang/secret-sklearn/doc/modules/classes.rst

 .. _metrics_ref:

-:mod:`sklearn.metrics`: Metrics
+:mod:`sflearn.metrics`: Metrics
 ===============================

 See the :ref:`model_evaluation` section and the :ref:`metrics` section of the user guide for further details.

-.. automodule:: sklearn.metrics
+.. automodule:: sflearn.metrics
    :no-members:
    :no-inherited-members:

-.. currentmodule:: sklearn
+.. currentmodule:: sflearn

 Model Selection Interface
 -------------------------